Evening gown.

 something about a forbidden love, and I watch

-from your feet, the swish of your free skirts,
+by your feet, the swish of your free skirts,

-the anticipation of your heart flutter
+the anticipation in your flushed cheeks.

-the thin lines around the lips that now, no longer sing.
+around your lips that no longer sing.

 “Mother,” I call out, but she doesn’t hear